camenduru/coqui-XTTS-colab/README.md

 https://huggingface.co/coqui/XTTS-v1

 ## License
-This license allows only non-commercial use of a machine learning model and its outputs. https://coqui.ai/cpml
+This license allows only non-commercial use of a machine learning model and its outputs. <br />
+https://coqui.ai/cpml

 ## Output